bmw-ece-ntust/internship/Study Notes/RACH-Basics.md

 :::success
 **Goals**
 - [x] Learn about the background RACH
-- [x] Learn about the detailed mechanism for 4-Step RACH
+- [x] Learn about the detasiled mechanism for 4-Step RACH
 - [x] Learn about the frequency and time domain allocation for each RACH Channel

 \